Are your BMW door locks not working correctly?

 What doesn't work when the General Module is out of the car?

 If you pay for Express Mail return shipping I try my best to ship the modules back the same day I receive it.
 So, if you ship it to me next day air I will do the repair within hours of receiving it and get it to the post office before the 4pm Express Mail deadline.
 In most cases you will receive the module back the next day.
 In some cases Express Mail takes 2 days.
 If you pay for Priority Mail return shipping, I will repair it and ship it back within 24 hours.
-All repairs will be done at an antistatic workstation by a competant tech.
-Unfortunately I won't be able to test it out after the repair, but, I will clean it and carefully inspect it under a microscope to verify that the solder joints are good and that there are no shorts or opens.
+All repairs will be done at an antistatic workstation by a competent tech.

-Below are a bunch of forum threads discussing the E46 door lock problems.
+Below are a bunch of forum threads discussing the E46 door lock problem.

 E46Fanatics.com - "door lock"